Dmitri801/coolBooks/README.md

 # coolBooks - Object Oriented Javascript

-### coolBooks is a bookshelf app that uses vanilla javascript and Object Oriented Programming concepts.
+### coolBooks is a bookshelf app that uses vanilla Javascript and Object Oriented Programming concepts.
 No additional libraries.

 ## Getting Started